Chemical weapons watchdog to begin Syria inspections next week

 UNFETTERED ACCESS

-Syria is instructed to provide inspectors with security and "immediate and unfettered" access to all sites.
-A failure to do so will trigger a meeting by the OPCW's core members within 24 hours, the draft says.

-A U.N.
-Security Council Resolution, also to be voted on Friday, does not refer to the use of force as a means to enforce the destruction plan, a point which Washington had pressed for.

-The OPCW inspectors will have 30 days to visit all chemical weapons facilities declared by Syria to the organisation last week, it states.
+The OPCW inspectors will have 30 days to visit all chemical weapons facilities declared by Syria to the organization last week, it states.

-It is still unclear where and how the chemicals stockpile, the details of which have not been made public by the OPCW, will be destroyed.
-For most countries, the process often takes years, but Syria has been given until mid 2014.

-The draft contains roughly the same destruction deadlines in a Russian-American deal brokered earlier this month.
-Syria must submit additional details of its arsenal, including munition types, amounts of precursors and toxins, and the location of all storage and production sites within a week.
+The agreement contains roughly the same destruction deadlines as in a Russian-American deal brokered earlier this month.
+Syria must submit additional details of its arsenal, including munitions types, amounts of precursors and toxins, and the location of all storage and production sites within a week.

-Syria will appoint a point person within the Syrian regime for chemical weapons and by November 1 must have completed the destruction of all chemical weapon production and mixing/filling facilities, the draft states.